Shalpykovaaliia/OOP/src/README.md

-@TODO - dashboard put button allowing user to borrow book . inputting book id and borrower . show only available book and put partial search by book name
+@TODO - dashboard put button allowing user to borrow book . inputting book id and borrower .show only available book and put partial search by book name

+@TODO - after login set the CUrrent User Login object.

+@TODO - on dashboard open . load the current username and its role.

+@TODO - allow user to print barcode image . put toolbox button that when clicked it prints all barcode image of books

 @TODO - a button that opens list of books and their availability. allow user to search partial/filter by book name